SSH Certificate Authentication

 Additional Notes

-The Banyan Desktop App stores short-lived cryptographic certs and key files in a specific directory depending on your Operating System:
+The desktop app stores short-lived cryptographic certs and key files in a specific directory depending on your Operating System:

 Operating System Short-lived Certificate Location